Pueblo Revival architecture: History

 Pueblo House at 2167 Crescent Drive, Altadena - 1923.

 Pueblo revival cottages, Hollywood - early 1920s.

 Another Pueblo revival construction in the 1920s Hollywood.

 The regional architecture from which the Pueblo style draws its inspiration is primarily found in New Mexico and Arizona, but also Colorado.
 Although the revival movement is most closely associated with the state of New Mexico, many early examples were built in other western states.
 In the 1890s, architect A. C. Schweinfurth incorporated Pueblo features into a number of his buildings in California.
-Mary Elizabeth Jane Colter's Hopi House (1904) in Grand Canyon National Park drew heavily on the Pueblo style.
+Mary Colter's Hopi House (1904) in Grand Canyon National Park drew heavily on the Pueblo style.
 In 1908, architect Isaac Rapp used the San Estevan Del Rey Mission Church as a template for his Colorado Supply Company warehouse in Morley, Colorado.

 The Pueblo Revival style made its first appearance in New Mexico at the University of New Mexico in Albuquerque, where UNM president William G. Tight adopted the style for a number of building projects during his tenure.
 The best known of these was the 1908 remodeling of Hodgin Hall, which survives as well as the slightly earlier Estufa, both designed by architect Edward Buxton Cristy under Tight's supervision.
 Other pioneering buildings that no longer exist were a heating plant and two of the university's dormitories, Hokona Hall and Kwataka Hall, also designed by Cristy and built in 1906.
 Nearly all subsequent university buildings have also employed the Pueblo style, albeit in increasingly loose interpretations.

 The other stronghold of Pueblo-style architecture is Santa Fe, where it was popularized in the 1920s and 1930s by a group of artists and architects seeking to establish a unique regional identity.
 In 1957, a committee led by John Gaw Meem drafted Santa Fe "H" Historical District Regulations Ordinance No. 1957-18, commonly known as the Historical Zoning Ordinance.
 This ordinance mandated the use of the "Old Santa Fe Style," which encompassed "so-called Pueblo, Pueblo-Spanish or Spanish-Indian and Territorial styles," on all new buildings in central Santa Fe.
 This ordinance remains in effect, meaning the Pueblo style continues to predominate.

 Pueblo-style houses are still frequently constructed in Albuquerque, Santa Fe, and elsewhere.
 Updated versions of the style have also been used for newer commercial and public buildings such as the Albuquerque International Sunport terminal (1966) and the newer UNM buildings.